-Another way to leverage external files is to use the SharePoint or external resource integration features in Flare.
+Another way to leverage external files is to use the SharePoint or external resource integration features in Flare Desktop.

-SharePoint Flare supports integration with Microsoft SharePoint, including SharePoint Online (or SharePoint 365).
-From Flare you can access, edit, and synchronize SharePoint files.
-For more information see the online Help.

-SharePoint is like a scaled-down version of a source control tool, with the ability to check out and check in files.
-Many organizations use a source control tool to manage files that are part of products and will be shipped to customers, while using SharePoint mostly for internal files to be shared among colleagues.

-• External Resources The External Resources window pane lets you select and maintain groups of external files that you want to share among Flare projects.
-The paths of these files are written to the registry so they will be available for all your Flare projects.For more information see the online Help.
+- SharePoint Flare Desktop supports integration with Microsoft SharePoint, including SharePoint Online (or SharePoint 365).
+From Flare Desktop you can access, edit, and synchronize SharePoint files.
+For more information see the Help system. - SharePoint is like a scaled-down version of a source control tool, with the ability to check out and check in files.
+Many organizations use a source control tool to manage files that are part of products and will be shipped to customers, while using SharePoint mostly for internal files to be shared among colleagues. - External Resources The External Resources window pane lets you select and maintain groups of external files that you want to share among Flare projects.
+The paths of these files are written to the registry so they will be available for all your Flare projects.
+For more information see the Help system.